sristishree/sristishree/README.md

 ### Python Developer | Machine Learning Enthusiast
 नमस्ते, I'm Sristi Shree! 🙏

 <p>I'm currently working as Senior Data Scientist at <strong><a href="https://www.perfios.com/index.php">Perfios</a></strong>, based in India.
-I am currently working with different open source and proprietary Large Language Models.
+I am working with different open source and proprietary Large Language Models.
+I am also working on creating a unified LLM provider platform.
 I also like to work on side projects for learning new stuff and to be better at what I do.
 I am always open to new ideas and opportunities.</p>
 <p align="center"><img src="https://miro.medium.com/max/640/1*ZS7xxm9jkGIcRnH3QKs02g.gif" /></p>